Blessed Sacrament Catholic Church, Hollywood: Economic decline and violence

 In recent decades, the Hollywood area has experienced an economic decline, with large numbers of homeless and poor people living in the area.
 A low point for the parish came in October 1987, when a gunman opened fire into a crowd of hundreds attending the church's carnival, spraying the area with bullets.
 Two adults and two children (a 15-year-old and a 9-year-old) were wounded in gunfire.

 Repentant lingerie looter

-In 1992, the church drew national media attention after a repentant man who had looted the "Frederick's of Hollywood" lingerie museum during the Los Angeles riots delivered a bag of pilfered celebrity lingerie, including Ava Gardner's "bloomers" and a push-up bra once worn by TV actress Katey Sagal, to the church's pastor, Father Bob Fambrini.
-An Austin newspaper noted that Father Fambrini "may be the only priest in America to ever comfort a man who felt guilty about stealing celebrity bloomers."
+In 1992, the church drew national media attention after a repentant man who had looted the "Frederick's of Hollywood" lingerie museum during the Los Angeles riots delivered a bag of pilfered celebrity lingerie, including Ava Gardner's "bloomers" and a push-up bra once worn by TV actress Katey Sagal, to the church's pastor, Fr.
+Bob Fambrini.
+An Austin newspaper noted that Fambrini "may be the only priest in America to ever comfort a man who felt guilty about stealing celebrity bloomers."
 The St. Louis Post-Dispatch noted that such an "uplifting story could only happen in Hollywood."